 Dr. Julie Nagel is available for consultations, evaluations, presentations, psychotherapy, psychoanalysis, and focused performance anxiety coaching.

-Dr. Julie Nagel's new book, "Managing Stage Fright: A Guide for Musicians and Music Teachers" is coming soon from Oxford University Press.
+Dr. Julie Nagel's new book, "Managing Stage Fright: A Guide for Musicians and Music Teachers" is now available.
 Learn more here.

 PRAISE FOR JULIE NAGEL